“God made me a singer, and I just sang.” – Deanna Durbin

 Now…today as I sit here remembering her wonderful films I have to wonder about that second marriage of hers.
 I did not realize that it was a shotgun marriage until doing a bit of research today.
 Below is a picture taken on the wedding day of Deanna Durbin and Felix Jackson.
 She’s wearing flowers at her midriff although it’s very early in her pregnancy.

-I was surprised to read that about a year after their marriage – 6 months or so after the birth of baby Jessica, Felix felt the marriage was over.
+I was initially surprised to read that about a year after their marriage – 6 months or so after the birth of baby Jessica, Felix felt the marriage was over.
 He left Deanna, moved to New York and their separation was formally announced on January 5, 1948.
 She had custody of Jessica, he was ordered to repay some monies he’d borrowed from her and their pre-nup had them both keeping their own individual incomes.
 Their divorce was final on October 27, 1949.
-In essence, these two got married after Deanna learned she was pregnant and Felix left her after the child was born.
+In essence, these two got married after Deanna learned she was pregnant and they separated six months after the child was born.
 Below are two pictures of little Jessica and also a shot from her first birthday.
 She is an adorable baby with her bee-stung lips.

 Today I did some research about the 1943 film that Deanna made with Joseph Cotten.
 This was the final installment in the Three Smart Girls series, originally titled Three Smart Girls Join Up but released into theaters as Hers to Hold.
 To my surprise, there was much speculation to be found on whether Durbin and Cotten had had even a brief affair during the filming.
 Here, for example, is a recent quote from Doug Bonner, a filmmaker and Emmy-winning sound designer.
 “The camera captured a palpable chemistry between Deanna Durbin and leading man Joseph Cotten.”
 He continues: “Of all the Durbin films, this is the one where she registers the most chemistry with her leading man.
 Actually, Hollywood gossip columnist Hedda Hopper accused Deanna and co-star Joseph Cotten of having an affair during this film.
 (Durbin was on her way to the divorce court during the filming of Hers to Hold.
 Her next husband would be this film’s producer.)
 To get back at Hopper for the sex scandal smear, Joseph Cotten allegedly pulled the chair out from her at a party as she was sitting down, causing her to fall flat on her butt.”